Jacob Outwater, 267 Henry St., Brooklyn Heights, Brooklyn, NY, 2010

 On his death in 1893, the following appeared in the Brooklyn Daily Eagle, 17 August 1893, p.
 5, "Jacob Outwater, the former senior member of the old iron manufacturing firm of Outwater & Saxton [sic], who died on Tuesday at his home, 584 Herkimer street, in his 85th year, was buried this afternoon.
 Mr. Outwater had been a resident of Brooklyn for over sixty years.
 He was born in New Jersey.
 He was a member of the volunteer fire department, having been connected with old engine company No. 2, on Henry street, before the advent of the paid fire department, and of Commonwealth lodge F. and A. M. He was also an old member of the First Unitarian church, on Monroe place."

 The old firm of Outwater & Saxtan referred to in the obituary was in business in Brooklyn from 1851 until around 1866.
-This ad for Outwater & Saxtan was published in Smith's Brooklyn City Directory of 1857.
+They are first listed in Brooklyn city directories in the Hearne directory of 1852-53.
+This ad for Outwater & Saxtan was published in Lain's Brooklyn City Directory of 1858.
 Around 1866 Saxtan left Outwater and formed a partnership with James J. Howell.
 More on Howell and Saxtan can be found on the Howell & Saxtan foundry marks page.

 A coal chute cover reading Outwater & Saxtan is found on Pierrepont St. in Brooklyn Heights.